-- Lead off with demographics and finish with hardship and cause.
-Demographic questions are the least likely to influence other answers and, thus, are ideal introductory questions.
-Hardship and cause questions, on the other hand, are the most likely to influence other answers.
-We have found all too often that jurors' efforts to be excused for hardship or cause can affect their answers to all subsequent questions.
-It is neither surprising nor coincidental that jurors seeking to be excused for hardship or cause tend to express far more extreme opinions than jurors not seeking to be excused.
-Presenting these issues at the end of the questionnaire helps to minimize this effect. - Go from general to specific and topic by topic.
-Between the demographics at the beginning and hardship and cause at the end should be the experiential and attitudinal questions arranged by topic (i.e., in a sexual harassment case you may have questions about employers and employees, followed by queries about sexual harassment, followed by questions about the legal system).
+• Go from general to specific and topic by topic.
+Between the demographics at the beginning and hardship and cause at the end should be the experiential and attitudinal questions arranged by topic (e.g., in a sexual harassment case you may have questions about employers and employees, followed by queries about sexual harassment, followed by questions about the legal system).
 Within each topic, experiential questions should precede attitudinal questions and both types should be ordered from general areas of inquiry to more specific areas of inquiry.
-In a sexual harassment case, for example, general employment experience questions ideally should be followed by specific employment experience questions, which should be followed by general attitudinal questions, which in turn should be followed by specific employment attitudinal questions.
-While this format is not meant to be fixed or inalterable, the closer it is followed, the easier the questionnaire will be for jurors to follow and fill out.
+In a sexual harassment case, for example, general employment experience questions ideally should be followed by specific employment experience questions, which should be followed by general attitudinal questions, which should be followed by specific employment attitudinal questions.
+While this format is seldom followed exactly, the closer it is followed, the easier the questionnaire will be for jurors to follow along and fill out.